MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/chinese-ime-dictionaries-not-ready.md

 ---
 title: Chinese IME dictionaries are not ready yet in Windows Server 2022
-description: Provides a workaround to fix the issue that occurs in Windows Server 2022 when you enable Chinese keyboard layouts by using the function InstallLayoutOrTip. ms.date: 03/09/2022 ms.reviewer: yyan ms.technology: windows-dev-apps-desktop-app-ui-dev
+description: Provides a workaround to fix the issue that occurs in Windows Server 2022 when you enable Chinese keyboard layouts. ms.date: 03/09/2022
+author: sevend2
+ms.author: v-sidong
+manager: dcscontentpm
+audience: itpro
+ms.topic: troubleshooting
+ms.prod: windows-server
+localization_priority: medium
+ms.reviewer: yyan
+ms.custom: sap:setup, csstroubleshoot
+ms.technology: windows-server-deployment
 ---

 # Chinese IME dictionaries are not ready yet in Windows Server 2022

-This article provides a workaround to resolve the issue that occurs when a Standard user enables the Chinese keyboard layouts by using the function `InstallLayoutOrTip`.
+This article provides a workaround to resolve the issue that occurs when a Standard user enables the Chinese keyboard layouts.

 ## Symptoms

-In Windows Server 2022, when a Standard user uses the function `InstallLayoutOrTip` to enable a Chinese keyboard layout, like **Chinese (Simplified, China)**, **Chinese (Traditional, HongKong SAR)** or **Chinese (Traditional, Taiwan)**, the user can't input Chinese characters and sees an error message that resembles the following one:
+In Windows Server 2022, when a Standard user enables a Chinese keyboard layout, like **Chinese (Simplified, China)**, **Chinese (Traditional, HongKong SAR)** or **Chinese (Traditional, Taiwan)**, the user can't input Chinese characters and sees an error message that resembles the following one:

 > Simplified Chinese IME dictionaries are not ready yet.
   Please check the status from language setting.